-Top banks in Australia and New Zealand have a less pessimistic outlook for both the Aussie (AUD) and the Kiwi (NZD) in 2020.
-This is even though both are commodity currencies and both have been negatively impacted by the coronavirus pandemic.
+Top banks in Australia and New Zealand have a less pessimistic outlook for both the Aussie (AUD) and the Kiwi (NZD) - reflected in their AUD to NZD forecasts in 2021.

 AUD to NZD Long Term Forecast Summary

 - ANZ says it's hard to be upbeat on the NZD and expects the AUD to NZD exchange rate to end 2021 at 1.0753

 - Westpac expects the AUD to NZD to fall to around 1.1364 by the end of next year

 - NAB predicts the AUD to NZD forecast exchange rates for the end of next year to be 1.0800

 Check today's AUDNZD Forex Rate: NZD Currency Converter and Graph.